k0T0z/gsoc24-blog/_posts/2024-07-01-google-summer-of-code-2024-week-6-the-rush-summer.markdown

 ![Connection Key Theory](/gsoc24-blog/assets/connection-key-theory.png)

-This union will be used as a key for each ``Connection`` object in ``std::map``.
-The key is a 64-bit integer that contains the node id in the first 32 bits and the port id in the second 32 bits.
-This will allow us to search for the connection in ``O(1)`` time complexity using only a node id and a port id.
+This union will serve as the key for each **Connection** object in a `std::map`.
+The key is a 64-bit integer, with the first 32 bits representing the node ID and the second 32 bits representing the port ID.
+This structure allows us to efficiently search for connections in constant time, **O(1)**, using just the node ID and port ID.

 ## Changing The Structure Of The Project

-After talking with Greg, I found out that anything inside ``ENIGMAsystem/`` must provide user functions.
-The EDL functions that the game developer will use.
-The ``VisualShader`` class is actually a class that will be used by RGM only.
-So, I moved the class to ``ENIGMAsystem/shared/ResourceTransformations/VisualShader/`` as Josh recommended.
+After discussing with Greg, I learned that anything within the `ENIGMAsystem/` directory must provide user-facing functions, specifically the EDL functions that game developers will use.
+Since the **VisualShader** class is intended for use by RGM only, I followed Josh's recommendation and moved the class to `ENIGMAsystem/shared/ResourceTransformations/VisualShader/`.

-The tests as well must be part of ``test-runner`` not ``emake-tests``.
-I will move them to ``CommandLine/testing/Tests/``.
+Additionally, the tests for this class should be part of the `test-runner` instead of `emake-tests`, so I will relocate them to `CommandLine/testing/Tests/`.

 ```